 The Rise and Fail of the Self-Cert mortgage

-Inexperienced IFAs would often offer contractors the same self-cert mortgage as the self-employed.
-Whilst it wasn’t the most appropriate mortgage for contractors, many took their IFA up on their offer.
+Before the credit crunch, inexperienced IFAs would offer all self-employed workers the same self-cert mortgage.
+Whilst it was never the most appropriate mortgage for contractors, many took their IFA up on their offer.

 All anyone needed to do was self-certify their earnings and they’d pass the affordability test.
 No need to supply payslips and accounts, oh no.